Red Team Testing.

 FAQs

-• What is a red team?
+• What is red teaming?

-A Red Team is a team of highly trained security consultants that uses its skills to challenge an organisation’s security posture deliberately.
-These ethical hackers aim to identify gaps in your organisation’s defences and demonstrate how it would fare against real-world adversaries.
 When implementing red team activities, the Missing Link’s highly trained security professionals will conduct targeted attacks to test every level of your organisation’s security.
 By challenging its physical security controls and through cyberattacks, our red teamers will develop a vulnerability assessment of your organisation’s defences.
 Our security experts will then provide advice on countermeasures to enhance your security infrastructure.

-• What is a red team exercise?
+• How does a red team exercise work?

 A red team exercise comprises strategically planned attack scenarios that put your organisation’s security defences to the test and provide you with solutions to meet your security infrastructure goals.
-During a red team exercise, The Missing Link’s red teamers will challenge your organisation’s security posture holistically by simulating real-world threats and negotiating all of the security controls within your environment.
-Our team exercises will challenge your people, processes, and critical infrastructure to achieve the agreed target.

-The whole idea of red team testing is to support your blue team - your organisation’s internal or external network security providers - in its effort to protect your organisation’s sensitive information from actual world cyber-attacks.
 Once our red teamers have completed their testing, they will present a review of the red teaming activities, detailing every attack simulation, your blue team’s response, the strength of your existing security defence and any vulnerabilities found.
 Our security experts will also document opportunities to improve your organisation’s defences and deliver a step-by-step guide to support implementation.

 • What are some common red team tactics?

-• Why is it called "red team"?
+• Why is it called 'red team'?

 Perfect Partner Experience